Various electronic crystal phases in rhombohedral graphene multilayers: Hartree Fock

 where \(N_{\bar{k}}\) is the number of momentum points in the mBZ grid.
 The tensors \(\Lambda^{H/F}\) entering the self-energies are directly related to the four-index projected form factors \(\lambda\): \(\Lambda^{H}_{\eta\eta';\,\zeta\zeta'}(\bar{\mathbf{k}},\bar{\mathbf{k}}';\mathbf{Q})=\lambda^{\mu\mu'}_{n m,\, n' m'}(\bar{\mathbf{k}},\bar{\mathbf{k}}',\bar{\mathbf{q}}=0,\mathbf{Q})\) for the Hartree channel, and \(\Lambda^{F}_{\eta\zeta;\,\zeta'\eta'}(\bar{\mathbf{k}},\bar{\mathbf{k}}';\mathbf{Q})=\lambda^{\mu\mu'}_{n m,\, n' m'}(\bar{\mathbf{k}},\bar{\mathbf{k}}',\bar{\mathbf{q}}=\bar{\mathbf{k}}'-\bar{\mathbf{k}},\mathbf{Q})\) for the Fock channel, with composite indices \(\eta=(s,\mu,n)\), \(\eta'=(s,\mu,m)\), \(\zeta=(s',\mu',m')\), and \(\zeta'=(s',\mu',n')\).
 The self-consistent HF equations are then solved in the Dyson framework: starting from an initial random single particle density matrix across different spin-valley flavors.
 The Hartree and Fock self-energies are evaluated via the above four-index contractions, forming the static Dyson Hamiltonian \(H_{\mathrm{HF}}=H_0+\Sigma^{H}+\Sigma^{F}\), the Dyson equation is solved to obtain an updated Green's function and density matrix, and the process is iterated with mixing until both the density matrix and self-energy converge.
 At convergence, \(\Sigma(\bar{\mathbf{k}})\) defines the quasiparticle spectrum of RMG electrons.
 The total energy is calculated through,

 The real space density $\rho(\mathbf{r})$ can also be obtained,

 where $\ket{u_n^{\mathrm{HF}}}$ is the wavefunction of the $n$-th converged occupied Hartree-Fock band.
 In all calculations throughout this paper, we only preserve 3 conduction bands, 4 shells of plane waves and freeze all valence bands of RMG due to the relatively large displacement field we concern.
 Typical Hartree Fock quasi-particle band structures for these electronic phases are shown in Fig.~\ref{fig_app1} with different doping densities and real space geometry.
+The representative Wilson loop and density profile for the AHC at $n=2\times10^{12}\,\mathrm{cm}^{-2}$ is shown in Fig.~\ref{fig_app3}.